Determine if your child is in a Gang with this List of Gang Involvement Warning Signs

 Why Do Private Eyes Need to Know About These Organizations?

 Private investigators are sometimes hired to infiltrate criminal groups to conduct covert investigations involving cliques.
 For example, a parent might hire a private investigator to determine if their child has become involved in illegal and dangerous activity.
 In other situations, private investigators may have to interview crew members to get information about a crime or a subject.
-Having an understanding of cult life, and how squads, tribes, teams, and cliques are formed and structured will be helpful to private detectives.
+Understanding cult life and how squads, tribes, teams, and cliques are formed and structured will be helpful to private detectives.

 Books: Learn About Life on the Inside of America’s Gangs